mlwrogers/cpaas-sandbox/docs/automation/keyword_detection.md

 We start by creating and activating the workflow.

 We do this using an HTTPs POST request to our CPaaS platform with a simple JSON body.
 As soon as the API call is made and the status set to _enabled_, the workflow is active and ready for use.
-To try this out, keep scrolling...If you're the developer then the JSON used in the POST request to create the workflow definition would look a bit like this:
+To quickly try this out with our working example, keep scrolling...If you're the developer then you can also take a look at the JSON used in the POST request to create the workflow definition.
+It would look a bit like this:

 ```json
 {